Hyperbolic $O (N)$ linear sigma model and its mean-field limit: Mean-field limit of the hyperbolic linear sigma model

-\begin{proof} We only consider \eqref{PN3} since \eqref{PN2} follows from a similar consideration.
+In the following, we only consider \eqref{PN3} since \eqref{PN2} follows from a similar consideration.
 From a slight modification of the proof of Lemma \ref{LEM:LLN3}, it is easy to see that the contribution from the case $k = j$ satisfies \eqref{PN3}.
 Thus, we only consider the case $k \ne j$ in the following.

 Set

 \noi Then, from the mutual independence of $\{(\Psi_k, v_k)\}_{k \in \N}$, we have

 \noi and